-The Citizen Ride-Along Program provides an opportunity for citizens to experience the law enforcement function first hand.
-The Marina Police Department Citizen Ride-Along Program is offered to residents, students, police officer applicants and those employed within the City.
+The Community Ride-Along Program provides an opportunity for community members to experience the law enforcement function first hand.
+The Marina Police Department Community Ride-Along Program is offered to residents, students, police officer applicants and those employed within the City.
 Every attempt will be made to accommodate interested persons; however, any applicant may be disqualified without cause.

 - Being under 15 years of age

 - Denial by any supervisor